Request accessible format of this publication.

 9. Late Applications

-Under Section 8 (3) of the A&T Act, the Commissioner may, but is not required to, deal with applications lodged more than 28 days after the date on which the prospective apprentice or trainee began working for the employer in that capacity.
+Under Section 8 (3) of the Apprenticeship and Traineeship Act 2001, the Commissioner may, but is not required to, deal with applications lodged more than 28 days after the date on which the prospective apprentice or trainee began working for the employer in that capacity.

 See Training Contracts - Late Lodged for further information regarding requirements.